 MISSION.
-Music education improves grades, graduation rates and critical thinking, but it’s not available to 5,000,000 American children.
+Music education improves grades, graduation rates and critical thinking, but it’s not available to five million American children.
 That’s why Lead Guitar builds free guitar ensemble classes in partnership with neighborhood schools nationwide.
-Through mentorship, classroom connections with global artists and university performances, our students develop skills that help them succeed throughout their lives.
+Daily mentorship, classroom connections with global artists, and college campus experiences empower students to grow academically, socially, and emotionally.

-We Value equitable education opportunity as the underpinning of a free society.
-At Lead Guitar, we are dedicated to expanding access to music-learning while modeling inclusion, excellence, and accountability.
+We Value equal access to education as the underpinning of a free society.
+At Lead Guitar, we are expanding access to music learning while modeling excellence, inclusion, and accountability.

 Lead Guitar's story begins on the Navajo Reservation and in Page, Arizona in 1999...